Linearity of fundamental groups of graphs of virtually cyclic groups: Introduction

 \begin{enumerate}[(a)] \item for some integer $k\geq 1$, $\langle x^k\rangle $ is a normal subgroup. \item $G$ is a solvable Baumslag-Solitar group. \item Otherwise, $G$ is not residually finite. \end{enumerate}

-Furthermore, a GBS group $G$ satisfies condition (a) is virtually a direct product of $\mathbb{Z}$ and a free group; and it satisfies condition (b) if and only if $G = BS(m,n)$ with $\min(|m|,|n|)=1$.
+Furthermore, a GBS group $G$ is virtually a direct product of $\mathbb{Z}$ and a free group if it satisfies condition (a); and it satisfies condition (b) if and only if $G = BS(m,n)$ with $\min(|m|,|n|)=1$.
 In both of these cases, $G$ is linear (and hence residually finite).

 In addition, a GBS group $G$ satisfies condition (a) if and only if it is unimodular (see \ref{def:unimodular}) \end{thm}

 This theorem was conjectured by \textbf{Yves de Cornulier} on the forum \cite{Cornulier} and was proved in \cite{Levitt} [Corollary 7.7].